 I wish that he didn’t think or feel like this, but ultimately I don’t want to be with someone who still has these old-fashioned views of women.
 The thing is I find a lot of men are not totally comfortable with women’s sexuality, and I can’t help but feel there is some ingrained sexism going on here.

-For example, my long term ex really didn’t like the fact that I had slept with other comedians he knew on the circuit before we met, yet I was totally fine with the fact he had had sex with a comedian that I know and get along really well with.
+For example, my long term ex really didn’t like the fact that I had slept with other male comedians he knew on the circuit before we met, yet I was totally fine with the fact he had had sex with a female comedian that I know and get along really well with.

 I feel like so many men feel like this though and I wonder whether I will ever meet a man who totally gets me and is not threatened by this side of me.
 Maybe after 16 long years of dating men it’s time to finally start dating women?
 Either that or just be alone forever.